nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ## Fonts

-Fonts present in PDF source material must not be included in the EPUB, unless specifically indicated by the Ordering Agency.
+Fonts present in PDF source material must not be included in the EPUB package, unless specifically indicated by the Ordering Agency.

 Fonts, when present, must be stored in a folder named _fonts_ and placed at the same level relative to the package document.